QC-Edu/IntroQM/_sources/main_content.md

   - Know, understand, and apply approximate computational strategies and their associated practical computational methods

 ## Assessment
 - **Assignments** will be turned in using [Github Classroom](https://classroom.github.com/).
-To learn more about Github Classroom, see our [tutorial](ipynb/Tutorial_0.ipynb) and GitHub's [video](https://githubuniverse.com/content-library/github-classroom-101/).
+To learn more about Github Classroom, see our [tutorial](Tutorial_0.ipynb) and GitHub's [video](https://githubuniverse.com/content-library/github-classroom-101/).
 Each assignment will be assessed both on GitHub (for correctness and quality) and through an interview (for depth of understanding). *Your exam will have the same format as the assignments.*
 - **Extra Points** may be earned by [making pull requests](contributing.md) to [this repository](https://github.com/QC-Edu/IntroQM2022).
 The aim is to encourage you to contribute/refine content that benefits other students.
 While all contributions ar   e encouraged, if you wish to ensure that extra credit will be granted, ask for prior approval/guidance from the instructor.
 [More information is available here.](extracredit/overview.md)
+- **Auditing** the course is allowed.
+This course was designed to help self-motivated independent learners.
+GitHub classroom assignments should be accessible, and auto-graded, without issue.
+Personal support is, unfortunately but necessarily, much more limited.

 ## Other resources